A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 You can also invest in a single piece, such as a leather corset or pair of trousers or a latex top, and then build your outfit around that from cheaper items or things you already own.
 Even an accessory made of one of these fabrics, such as latex suspenders, gauntlets or a pair of gloves, can give a nod to these fetishes without the cost of a full outfit.

-Accessorise to Impress
+Accessorise Your Kink Party Outfit to Impress

-I wear a lot of the same outfits again and again to different parties.
+I wear a lot of the same outfits again and again to different kink parties.
 What I like to do, though, is accessorise them differently.
 A few appropriate accessories can really elevate your outfit and allow you ro express your kinky self.

 Think about: